Made with twist management technology, which aids with plushness and effectiveness. Is absorbent and environmentally safe with fast-drying properties.

 Soft and velvety, bamboo fiber is perhaps the most environmentally friendly material choice for towels.
 It’s not quite as absorbent as similar cotton fibers, but it offers a natural resistance to mildew formation — a common problem with damp, cotton-based towels.

 From oversized bath sheets to small personal washcloths, towels are designed to meet a user’s different needs.
-As mentioned above, you can expect towel sizes and quantities to vary from set to set.
+You can expect towel sizes and quantities to vary from set to set.
 Here are some typical towel dimensions found in traditional towel sets.

 A bath sheet is generally the largest towel in any given set.
 Typical dimensions of an oversized bath sheet range from 36”x 60” to 40"x70”.
 Many people prefer the luxurious feel of a wraparound bath sheet to the smaller, functional bath towel.